shoutem/shoutem.github.io/_posts/1-5-2-WritingATheme.md

 Success!
 ```

-Check now the app in the builder preview.
+Now, now the app in the builder preview.
 It looks how we wanted!

 [Picture]